Rim (firearms): Rebated

-The recent (early 2000s) Winchester Short Magnum, Winchester Super Short Magnum, Remington Ultra Magnum and Remington Short Action Ultra Magnum families of rifle cartridges also feature rebated rims.
+The recent (early 2000s) Winchester Short Magnum, Winchester Super Short Magnum, Remington Ultra Magnum and Remington Short Action Ultra Magnum families of rifle cartridges also featured rims that are rebated.
 All of these cases were based on the .404 Jeffery with the rim reduced from .543 inches to fit the .532 inch bolt face for existing magnum rifles.

+The only known shotgun shells using rebated rims is the Roper repeating shotgun and the 12 Gauge RAS12, specially made for the RAS-12 semi-automatic shotgun.

-The .50 Beowulf rifle cartridge uses a rebated rim design.
+The .50 Beowulf rifle cartridge uses a rebated-rim design.
 This round is used in specialized AR-15 upper receivers, and the rim matches the size of the rim of the 7.62×39mm, allowing those parts to be used in the custom-built upper receivers.

-Other rebated rimmed rifle examples include the .450 Bushmaster, .458 SOCOM, .500 Jeffery, and .375 SWISS P.
+Other rebated rifle cartridges include the .350 Legend, .400 Legend, .450 Bushmaster, .458 SOCOM, .500 Jeffery, and .375 SWISS P.

-Rebated rims are used for a different reason on cartridges of automatic cannons derived from the 20-mm Becker, of which the best known belong to the Oerlikon family.
+Rebated cartridges are used for a different reason on automatic cannons derived from the 20-mm Becker, of which the best known belong to the Oerlikon family.
 These "advanced primer ignition" (API) blowback weapons feature straight-sided chambers which are longer than necessary to contain the case.
 The face of the bolt has the same diameter as the case and follows it into the chamber.
-This means that the extraction claw also has to fit within the chamber, and therefore the case has a rebated rim.
+This means that the extraction claw also has to fit within the chamber, and therefore the case's rim has been rebated.

+An unusual example of rebated-rim autocannon rounds has been used in the T168 autocannon prototype, the 3%1×120mmRB T268 which was designed for reverse loading of the rounds into the chamber.
+A telescopic example existed, the 23×260mm round used in the Rikhter R-23 autocannon that operated in a similar way.